 Physicians are a peculiar breed of professionals.
 They usually take pride in what they do and are always willing to take that extra step when necessary.
-They generally put their patients before their personal interests.
-For that reason, it takes overwhelming dedication, diligence, discipline, and hard work to earn the title of "M.D.”.
-An expression, the medical profession is a lifestyle of discipline second to the military is commonly prevalent among physicians or at least the ones I can relate.
-It requires vigilance, organization, and is ready whenever needed.
-Failure to adapt is considered shameful thus giving up is taboo.
+They generally put their patients before their interests.
+For that reason, it takes overwhelming dedication, diligence, discipline, and hard work to earn the title of "M.D.."
+An expression, the medical profession is a lifestyle of discipline second to the military is commonly prevalent among physicians or at least those I can convey.
+It requires vigilance and organization and is ready whenever needed.
+Failure to adapt is considered shameful; thus, giving up is taboo.

-Of course, even though missing that one differential did not affect my concluding diagnosis, nonetheless I could literally read from his expression that the attending physician was not exhilarated.
+Of course, even though missing that one differential did not affect my concluding diagnosis, I could read from his expression that the attending physician was not exhilarated.
 Being in the spotlight, by all means, is probably one of the vilest if not the most demeaning experiences for a typical medical doctor, more so if in front of a large audience.

-The rhetoric's like One should define and apart between business and the practice of medicine; I only want to practice medicine; health insurance is the healthcare; healthcare is a right; we need to demand politicians for better healthcare and so on have spitefully evolved within the sociopolitical darkness of physician life.
+The rhetoric's like One should define and apart between business and the practice of medicine; I only want to practice medicine; health insurance is the healthcare; healthcare is a right; we need to demand politicians for better healthcare, and so on have spitefully evolved within the sociopolitical darkness of physician life.

 Medical Doctor, Job, or lifestyle is the question!

-As the norms, ethics’ and culture around the practice of medicine have been turned into an elephant in a dark room by misconstrued driving factors, consequently, the letdown of independent medical practices will be rendered unsustainable.
+As the norms, ethics, and culture around medicine have been turned into an elephant in a dark room by misconstrued driving factors, the letdown of independent medical procedures will be rendered unsustainable.

 The Controversy behind the Practice of Medicine and the Business of Healthcare

-Electronic health records (EHR) were developed to help streamline the health information creation, storage, management, and sharing among physicians and providers through advances that have repeatedly stumble into a certain set of tunnel visions.
-Hence, by enhancing billing and scheduling features insurance industry protocols, and overlooking the physician use-case requirements.
+Electronic health records (EHR) were developed to help streamline the health information creation, storage, management, and sharing among physicians and providers through advances that have repeatedly stumble into a particular set of tunnel visions.
+Hence, by enhancing billing and scheduling features, insurance industry protocols, and overlooking the physician use-case requirements.

 Similarly, the Constant political Partisan approach to healthcare issues has taken the practice of medicine out of its context.
 Healthcare should neither be an object of the national dispute nor something that needs to be reformed by the hands of politicians.
-Observing Healthcare with the political telescope has magnified the already presented visions of industries’ already misguided solutions.
+Observing Healthcare with the political telescope has magnified the already presented visions of industries' misguided solutions.

-Policies synchronized with Medical Practices vs businesses and Technologies are fundamental to Quality Healthcare
+Policies synchronized with Medical Practices vs. businesses and Technologies are fundamental to Quality Healthcare.

 The disproportionate bylaw does not equal superior healthcare, nor does it help the development of the best of the best.
 The government must look at healthcare through the physician's lens as an alternative to observing through the telescope of insurance carriers.
 The tunnel vision created by corporate industries through which administrations look is the slenderest when focused on physicians and the patients.